 Your real estate agent will guide you through these questions and advocate for your best interests.
 If you have any concerns, ask for clarification or request more information before submitting an offer.

-Closing on a home is a fairly quick process, but it requires meticulous preparation and getting all your paperwork in order.
-Here are some questions to ask yourself (and your real estate team) before closing day:
+Closing on a home is a fairly quick process (it usually takes just a few hours), but it requires weeks of meticulous preparation and getting all your paperwork in order ahead of time.
+Here are some questions to ask yourself (and your real estate team) before closing day so everything goes off without a hitch:

 - What documents do I need to bring to closing?

-- Have I secured homeowners insurance, and does my lender have proof?
+- Have I secured homeowners insurance?
+Does my lender have proof?

 - What are the final closing costs?
 Who will cover them?